Vehicle registration plates of Denmark

 Vehicle registration plates in Denmark normally have two letters and five digits and are issued by authorities.
-Plates can be obtained at authorized car dealers, vehicle inspection stations or official registration centers (Skat Motor center) The combination is simply a serial and has no connection with a geographic location, but the digits have number series based on vehicle type.
+Plates can be obtained at authorized car dealers, vehicle inspection stations or official registration centers (Skat Motor center).
+The combination is simply a serial and has no connection with a geographic location, but the digits have number series based on vehicle type.
+The country's official international road code is DK, excluding the Faroe Islands.
+Danish plates can be issued conforming to EU registration plate standards, allowing the vehicle to be driven throughout the EU/EEA without restrictions.
+Without an EU standard plate, a "DK" distinguishing sign must be displayed separately on the vehicle when driving abroad.

-Danish registration plates do not follow the owner or the vehicle; when a car is sold the plates are turned in and the new owner must apply for new plates.
-An exception to this rule is when a car is sold privately from one person to another person, the new owner can use the current plates that are on the car.
+Danish registration plates do not follow the owner or the vehicle.
+When a vehicle is traded in with a dealership, the plates are usually turned in.
+The reason is that if the dealership just changes the ownership to themselves, they will be charged for insurance and taxes until the vehicle is sold to a new owner.
+If the dealer already has a buyer on hand or if the vehicle is sold directly by the owner to a buyer, the ownership can be changed and the plates transfer with the vehicle.
+This way a vehicle can, in principle, keep the same plate for its entire lifespan.
+However, this is rare and most Danish vehicles have numerous plates during their lifespans.
+When the car is recycled, the plates are surrendered so that no plates are recycled with the vehicle, unlike in Sweden or the UK where the plates follow the vehicle, which can often be seen at a scrap yard with the plates still on.

 Numbering before 2012 and format after 2012

 On the number combination one can see the type of a vehicle before 2012.
 Numbering after 2012 is completely random in order to allow for more combinations.
 Exceptions from this are diplomatic vehicles still using "76" and "77" and taxis/limousines using "98" and "99" The letters have no significance and are random.
 You can no longer determine the type of vehicle from the first two digits after 2012.